devtut/generate/docs/algorithm/a-pathfinding-algorithm.md

 ---
-metaTitle: "Algorithm - A* Pathfinding Algorithm"
+title: "Algorithm - A* Pathfinding Algorithm"
 description: "Simple Example of A* Pathfinding: A maze with no obstacles"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # A* Pathfinding Algorithm

 This topic is going to focus on the A* Pathfinding algorithm, how it's used, and why it works.

 Note to future contributors: I have added an example for A* Pathfinding without any obstacles, on a 4x4 grid.
 An example with obstacles is still needed.

 ## Simple Example of A* Pathfinding: A maze with no obstacles

 Let's say we have the following 4 by 4 grid: